Odo599/site-blocker/README.md

 6. Then under 'Temporary Extensions' press 'Load Temporary Add-on'.
 7. Choose the folder that you downloaded.
 8. It should now be installed.

+Unfortunately, due to the way Firefox treats temporary add-ons, this will be unloaded on every firefox restart so you'll have to repeat steps 4-8.